00byte/pynacl/README.rst

 1. Download the dependency analyzer from: https://github.com/lucasg/Dependencies
 2. Open the dependency analyzer as GUI
 3. Load the _sodium.pyd file from the installed wheel.
 In our case is at `venv/Lib/site-packages/nacl/_sodium.pyd`
 4. Ensure all the dependencies are right.
-If libsodium.lib is missing, go back to step 7.
+If libsodium.lib or libsodium.dll is missing, go back to step 7.